 “If Parliament enacted that all men should be women, they would be women so far as the law is concerned”.

-Extract from Pickin v British Railways Board (1974) AC 765 confirming the legislative supremacy of the British Parliament:
+Pickin v British Railways Board (1974) AC 765 confirms the legislative supremacy of the British Parliament:

 “When an enactment is passed there is finality unless and until it is amended or repealed by Parliament.
 In the Courts there may be argument as to the correct interpretation of the enactment: there must be none as to whether it should be on the statute book at all.